markel1974/Symphony/src/kernel/README.md

   * **`invaders`**: A feature-rich clone with animated sprites, destructible barricades, and particle explosions.
   * **`tetris`**: A complete Tetris game with scoring, levels, and a next-piece preview.
   * **`snake`**: The classic Snake game.
+  * **The Shell as a User Process (`xsh`):** As a testament to the purity of the design, the main shell (`xsh`) is not part of the kernel but is itself an application that runs as a regular "Task".
+On boot, the kernel simply launches the `xsh` process to provide the user interface.
+This approach ensures maximum modularity and proves that the kernel's APIs are powerful enough to build the system's main interface.

 ---